MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-create-vsts-token.md

 The following steps show you how to install the build agent on a single computer.
 For details on using deployment groups, see [Deployment groups](/vsts/build-release/concepts/definitions/release/deployment-groups/index).

-1. Open your Azure DevOps account and project, which is something like `https://dev.azure.com/v-vabi/BizTalkVSTS`.
-Select the project settings icon, and select **Agent Pools**:
+1. Open your Azure DevOps Organization and/or project, which is something like `https://dev.azure.com/v-vabi/BizTalkVSTS`.
+Select the **Organization settings** or **Project settings** icon, and select **Agent Pools**:

     :::image type="content" source="./media/feature-pack-create-vsts-token/azure-devops-settings-agent-queues.png" alt-text="In Azure DevOps, go to settings, agent queues to select agent pools.":::

-2. Select the **Default** agent > **New Agent** **Download**.
+2. On the Agent pools page, select the **Default** agent > **New Agent**

+3. On the Get the agent pop-up window, select your SO and then select **Download**.
 Save the file to your **Downloads** folders.

-3. The install steps automatically open.
+4. The install steps automatically open.
 Follow those steps for the most up-to-date details.
 Here is some guidance:

     1. Open Windows PowerShell as Administrator.
     2. To create the agent, enter: